nestauk/asf_senedd_response/README.md

 - Navigate to the repo folder
 - Run `direnv allow`
 - Checkout the correct branch if not working on dev
 - Try `make install`, but this old repo predates some cookiecutter functionality so it might not work.
-If it doesn't then just create the conda environment manually: `conda create --name asf_senedd_response python=3.8`, `conda activate asf_senedd_response`, `pip install -r requirements.txt requirements_dev.txt`
+If it doesn't then just create the conda environment manually: `conda create --name asf_senedd_response python=3.8`, `conda activate asf_senedd_response`, `pip install -r requirements.txt`, `pip install -r requirements_dev.txt`
+- Activate the conda environment if it is not already: `conda activate asf_senedd_response`

 - Perform additional setup in order to save plots:

-  - Follow the instructions here - you may just need to run `conda install -c conda-forge vega-cli vega-lite-cli`
+  - Follow the instructions (here)[https://github.com/altair-viz/altair_saver/#nodejs] - you may just need to run `conda install -c conda-forge vega-cli vega-lite-cli`

 - Change `LOCAL_DATA_DIR` in `getters/loading.py` to your local EPC data directory.